tokio-rs/axum/README.md

 tower middleware can handle the rest.
 - Macro free core.
 Macro frameworks have their place but tower-web focuses on providing a core that is macro free.

-### Non-goals

-- Runtime independent. tower-web is designed to work with tokio and hyper and focused on bringing a good to experience to that stack.
-- Speed. tower-web is a of course a fast framework, and wont be the bottleneck in your app, but the goal is not to top the benchmarks.

 ## Example